 Or let’s say your product is up and running, but customers have difficulty onboarding or have functionality questions.
 Finding a good customer service representative might take ages and drain your energy.
 Hiring a BPO company with a dynamic contact center will provide you with trained customer success agents.

-3. Access to the talent foundry
+3. Access to the talent foundry and industry best practices

 In addition, BPOs may have wider talent networks of freelancers and independent contractors that can perfectly meet your needs without onboarding or training.
 This means you’ll have top-level talents available without going through the long recruiting process.

-4. Business process outsourcing helps you focus on business growth
+5. Helps you focus on business growth

 Unhappy with the output of your BPO?
 Changing the team or the provider is a much simpler process than the HR nightmare of restructuring, reshuffling, or a reduction in force.